 The Team with the Most World Cup Titles

-Only eight countries have won the World Cup since its inception in 1930, led by Brazil, which has won it five times, the first in 1958, followed by 1962, 1970, 1994, and 2002.
-The second place goes to Italy and Germany, both of which have won four championships.
+Only eight countries have won the World Cup since its inception in 1930.
+Brazil has won it five times, the first in 1958, followed by 1962, 1970, 1994, and 2002.
+In second place are Italy and Germany, both of which have won four championships.
 Argentina and Uruguay won it twice, and England, France, and Spain won the tournament once.

 Tournament System